top of page

 Axolotls aren’t like hardy tropical fish.
 They have:

-• Permeable skin that absorbs toxins quickly
+• Permeable skin that absorbs toxins quickly.

-• External gills that react immediately to poor water quality
+• External gills that react immediately to poor water quality.

-• Low tolerance for stress, which can lead to fungal infections, appetite loss, and long-term organ damage
+• Low tolerance for stress, which can lead to fungal infections, appetite loss, and long-term organ damage.

 Even tiny amounts of ammonia or nitrite can burn their gills, cause floating issues, or lead to fatal stress.
+A fully cycled tank isn’t optional for axolotls — it’s essential.

 What Happens If You Add an Axolotl Too Early